serhiobb/movies-app/README.md

 ====================
 About
 --------------
-This repo contains symfony2 with all bundles, that you need to  project startup.
+This repo contains symfony2 with all bundles, that you need for project startup.

 Installation
 --------------